wesleylhandy/social-sharing-client/README.md

 }
 ```

 The **appId** is an optional attribute.
-The `cbnShare API` works from a default Facebook App.
+The `socialShare API` works from a default Facebook App.
 However, where needed, this value can be passed in through a `data-appId` attribute or derived from a well-defined `<meta>` tag using the property `fb:app_id`.

 The **url** can be passed via a `data-url` attribute, be derived from `og:url` meta-tag, or default to `window.location.href`